Egypt–Iraq relations: Ancient, Medieval and Early modern period

 In 673 BCE, the Neo-Assyrian Empire invaded Egypt, overthrowing the 25th dynasty of Ancient Egypt.

-In 905, the Abbasid government in Iraq ordered an invasion of Tulunid Egypt.
+In 905 AD, the Abbasid government in Iraq ordered an invasion of Tulunid Egypt.
 The Egyptians were unable to resist and Egypt came under direct caliphal rule again.
 However, the Abbasid realm could not halt the tide of decentralization, and Egypt eventually became independent again.

 During the Fatimid rule in Egypt, nominal Abbasid authority was not recognized.
 This changed when Saladin seized power; he realigned Egypt to the Abbasid caliphs of Iraq.
 After the Mongol conquest of Iraq, the Abbasid caliph fled to Mamluk Egypt, where his dynasty would stay for the next two centuries until the Ottoman conquest.

 Egypt regained a degree of autonomy during the rule of Muhammad Ali, who turned Egypt into a challenging force against the Ottomans.
-As Egyptian troops approached Ottoman Syria, the Ottomans decided the unpredictable and untrustworthy Mamluk government in Iraq had to be subdued first.
-A siege of Baghdad in 1831 ended Iraqi autonomy for a century.
+As Egyptian troops approached Ottoman Syria, the Ottomans decided the unpredictable and untrustworthy Mamluk government in Iraq had to be subdued first, ending Iraqi autonomy for a century.